visit-dav/visit/src/doc/tutorials/MolecularDataFeatures.rst

 .. figure:: images/Molecule-replicate-norep.png
    :scale: 75%

-   This image shows the original data set, with the original data set's unit cell drawn.
+   This image shows the original dataset, with the original dataset's unit cell drawn.
    (The unit cell happens to be orthogonal, but is not actually axis-aligned).
    No replications and no bond creation have yet been applied.